MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-android.md

 ## Existing Firebase Analytics users

 The App Center Push SDK automatically disables Firebase Analytics.
-If you are a Firebase customer and want to keep reporting analytics data to Firebase, you must call a method to enable it by default.
+If you're a Firebase customer and want to keep reporting analytics data to Firebase, you must call a method to enable it by default.
 To do this, look for the `onCreate` method in the `MainApplication.java` file and add the following before `SoLoader.init`:

 ```java
 Push.enableFirebaseAnalytics(getApplication());